 Yes, that’s all there is to it.
 This field places a “1” in every row of your source data so Tableau will add up all the relevant rows to get the correct denominator when it performs the % Check All That Apply calculation.

 Important: This works if you follow my advice on getting your data “just so” using Tableau Prep Conductor, Alteryx, EasyMorph, etc. This will not work if you start noodling with Tableau’s new Relationship model (aka, “the noodle”).
+Indeed, we need to use Tableau’s Relationship feature if you want to breakdown questions by check-all-that-apply questions.
+In cases like that one I suggest adding the field using your data prep tool of choice.

 In case you are curious…